devi-lakshmi/jobby-app/README.md

 #Installation
 To set up and run the project locally, follow these steps:

-1. Clone the repository: ```bash git@github.com:devi-lakshmi/jobby-app.git
+1.Clone the repository: ```bash git@github.com:devi-lakshmi/jobby-app.git
 2.Navigate to the project directory:cd job-app
 3.Install dependencies:npm install
 4.Start the development server:npm start